antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 };
 ```

-The advantage of adopting this approach is that during the development process, it is easier to find the corresponding configuration items.
+The advantage of adopting this approach is that during the development process, it is easier to find the corresponding options.
 It also facilitates the merging of configurations.
 If you are using the `VSCode` editor, you can see all the configurable properties of an element and search based on keywords:

 <image width="800" src="https://mdn.alipayobjects.com/huamei_qa8qxu/afts/img/A*oY_uTK80sIoAAAAAAAAAAAAADmJ7AQ/original" />